codefenix-ConChaos/WxCenter/README.md

 Both the Weather.gov and OpenWeatherMap.org APIs require a location's latitude and longitude in order to query forecast data.
-This info is retrieved by IP address or location name using public geocoding APIs using freeipapi.com and geocode.maps.co respectively.
+This info is retrieved by IP address or location name using public geocoding APIs using freeipapi.com and geocode.xyz respectively.
 The user has the option of letting WxCenter use their approximate location using their IP address, or freely entering the name of any location (i.e.: city and/or region).
 The user is presented with a 7-day forecast from either source, and can browse through each day of the forecast